JustUzair/IceCream-Index/readme.md

 3. Enter the amount of tokens you want to burn <br/>
 4. Press submit, you should see index tokens being burned, and underlying tokens being sent to you.

-#### 7. Rebalancing
+#### 7. Re-balancing

-since this design is designed for the Fantom mainnet, it will not work on testnet so we have disabled this button.
+since this design is designed for the XDC mainnet, it will not work on testnet so we have disabled this button.